-190 during the winter of 2009/10, i.e., from December 2009 to February 2010, over 65°N in the first and second rows and over equator in the third and fourth rows, respectively.
-These results are obtained from group G0.
-In the high latitude winter hemisphere, DW1 shows large amplitudes of 2K, but only intermittently and DS0 and DW2 also show similar intermittent behaviour in the range 1-2 K. The phase plots of these tides do not show any specific pattern as the waves themselves are intermittent.
-Over the equator, the amplitude of DW1 maximises at 30 km and is in the range of 1-1.5 K. Its phase variation of SPW1 over northern hemisphere are largest during winter, with values reaching 18 K at 30 km altitude.
-It is also seen that in January 2010, as the SSW started, the amplitude of SPW1 decreased to ~6K.
-In the southern hemisphere the amplitudes are smaller with a maximum of ~10 K at 30 km.
-Importantly, there is significant variability at a periodicity of ~60 days at all altitudes, the modulation remaining coherent between both hemispheres.
-Investigation of the phase plots show that the phase lines are nearly constant as a function of latitude at each height when large amplitudes of the SPWs are observed.
-The phase variation with altitude indicates that the vertical wavelength of SPW1 is in the range of 50 to 60 km at ~60°N, as well as at
+Figure 5 shows the variation of the amplitude and phase of SPW1 at various altitudes from 20 to 50 km (along the different rows) during the period of study.
+Large amplitudes of SPW1 are seen in the high-latitude winter atmosphere.
+The amplitudes of SPW1 over the Northern Hemisphere are largest during winter, with values reaching 18 K at 30 km of altitude.
+It is also seen that in January 2010, as the SSW started, the amplitude of SPW1 decreased to ~ 6 K. In the Southern Hemisphere the amplitudes are smaller, with a maximum of ~ 10 K at 30 km.
+Importantly, there is significant variability at a periodicity of ~ 60 d at all altitudes, the modulation remaining coherent between both hemispheres.
+Investigation of the phase plots shows that the phase lines are nearly constant as a function of latitude at each height when large amplitudes of the SPWs are observed.
+The phase variation with altitude indicates that the vertical wavelength of SPW1 is in the range of 50 to 60 km at $\sim 60^{\circ}$ N, and at $\sim 60^{\circ}$ S.